pckerneis/WebAudio-Visual-Editor/README.md

 ### Installation

 Open "_WebAudio Visual Editor.jucer_" with Projucer, set the exporter for your development environment and generate the project.
 Build and run from your development environment.
+If you need more information for this step, here is a [complete tutorial](https://docs.juce.com/master/tutorial_new_projucer_project.html).

 ### Testing

-You can then open one of the example files and hit the "Test in browser".
+You can then open one of the example files and hit the "_Test in browser_" button.
 This should open a new tab in your default browser with a test page containing at least the name of the project and a "startAudio" button.
 If everything works, you should be able to hear the sounds from the examples.

 ## Built With